Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Datasets and Methodology

 We use feature attribution analysis to understand the contribution from each feature to the detection of each flow instance.
 Prior work used feature attribution~\cite{Zeiler13a,zintgraf17a,simonyan13a,shrikumar16a}.
 They either attribute feature importance by evaluating the difference in model output when perturbing each input feature (\cite{Zeiler13a,zintgraf17a}), or by taking the partial derivative of model output to each input feature (\cite{simonyan13a,shrikumar16a}).

 Since our models' detection is based on reconstruction error of input flow (\autoref{eqn:mse}), which is the mean of per-feature errors from all flow features, we can measure a feature's contribution to detection by how much error it contributions to overall reconstruction error.
-We normalize per-feature error by dividing it by the sum of error from all features, as in \autoref{eqn:feat_attr}, and attribute that feature's contribution as this normalized per-feature error.
-(Prior work cannot use our simple form of feature attribution because they focus on models that output classification, rather than reconstruct the input.)
+We normalize per-feature error by dividing it with the sum of error from all features, as in \autoref{eqn:feat_attr}, and attribute that feature's contribution as this normalized per-feature error.

-\comment{I'm not sure this para adds anything. suggest just drop it. ---johnh 2019-12-08} \hang{drop it for now 2019-12-10}